EconMetricsHub/US-Economic-Simulator-and-Tracker/README.md

 → New repository secret
 ```

-Name it exactly:
+Create a secret named exactly:

 ```text
 FRED_API_KEY
 ```

-Never place the key in `index.html`, committed JavaScript, or the public JSON file.
+Do **not** place the key in `index.html`, committed JavaScript, or the public JSON snapshot.

-### 4. Configure Pages
+### 4. Enable GitHub Pages

+Open:

 ```text
 Settings